Do You or Your Partner Snore During Sleep?

 Going under anesthesia or sedation can be dangerous for a patient with sleep apnea.
-Anesthesia slows down breathing, and it may have stronger effects on patients with sleep apnea.
-Patients with sleep apnea may also be slower, and struggle to regain consciousness post sedation.
+Anesthesia slows down breathing and may have stronger effects on patients with sleep apnea.
+Patients with sleep apnea may also be slower and struggle to regain consciousness post-sedation.

 How many apneas per hour is severe?

-Having more than 5 apneas per hour is concerning, and abnormal.
+Having more than five apneas per hour is concerning and abnormal.
 Patients with severe sleep apnea may experience more than 30 apneas per hour.

 What is the best position to sleep with sleep apnea?

-If you struggle with sleep apnea, it is recommended that patients sleep on their side.
-This opens up airways allowing them to breathe easier.
+If you struggle with sleep apnea, it is recommended that you sleep on your side or stomach.
+This opens up airways, allowing you to breathe easier.
 The right side is preferred because it also helps with blood flow.